springfall2008/batpred/docs/output-data.md

 ## Best PV 10%

-The calculated best results under PV 10% scenario:
+The calculated best results under the PV 10% scenario:

 - predbat.soc_kw_best10 - As soc_kw_best but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted
 - predbat.best10_pv_energy - Predicted best PV 10% energy in kWh